UtrechtUniversity/hpc-batch-gen/README.md

 This is a script file that you want to run/parallelize.
 Every line should be a simple bash command (no backgrounding necessary).

 ##### run\_pre\_file
 This is code that is run on each of the nodes before the commands.
-Things like copying to temporary directories, copying source files.
+Possible uses are: copying files to temporary directories, copying source files.
+Use /dev/null to supply no commands here.

-##### run\_pre\_file
+##### run\_post\_file
 This code is run on each of the nodes after the commands.
-Think, copying results back, removing unused data.
+Possible uses are: copying results back or removing unused data.
+Use /dev/null to supply no commands here.

 ##### config\_file
 Simple configuration file for the job to be run.
 The name of configuration file should be one of the architectures as given in the arch/ folder (right now _parallel.cfg_ or <i>slurm_lisa.cfg</i>).
 The following options are recommended (but not mandatory) to be set:

-<i>clock_wall_timego</i>: Maximum time to run. <br>
+<i>clock_wall_time</i>: Maximum time to run. <br>
-<i>num_cores</i>: Number of cores per node. <br>
+<i>num_cores</i>: Number of cores per node/CPU. <br>
 <i>job_name</i>: Name of the whole job.  <br>

 User defined keys are also possible.
-For example, one could define the temporary directory ${TMP_DIR} in the config file, so one could more easily change between different machines.
+For example, one could define the temporary directory ${TMP_DIR} in the config file, to swiftly change between different machines.

-## Example
+### Example

-First go the the working directory:
+First go to the samples directory:

 ```bash
 cd samples
 ```

-Then run the batch generator
+Then run the batch generator with the parallel backend (assuming the parallel software is installed):

 ```bash
 python ../batchgen.py parallel_cmd.sh /dev/null /dev/null slurm_parallel.cfg